trscavo/saml-library/README.md

 ## Overview

-The SAML Library (which extends the Bash Library) includes the following features:
+The SAML Library includes the following features:

 * implements an HTTP conditional request (RFC 7232) client for SAML metadata
 * implements various filters that can be used to build a SAML metadata pipeline